puru-samal/distributed-bitcoin-miner/README.md

 ### Running the tests

-To test your submission, we will execute the following command from inside the `p1/src/github.com/cmu440/lsp` directory for each of the tests (where `TestName` is the name of one of the 61 test cases, such as `TestBasic6` or `TestWindow1`):
+Some tests are provided in the `lsp/` directory.
+To run the tests, execute the following command from inside the `p1/src/github.com/cmu440/lsp` directory for each of the tests (where `TestName` is the name of one of the 61 test cases, such as `TestBasic6` or `TestWindow1`):